willemsiers/3DConnectFourGameServer/README.md

 ### Lobby

+It could happen that when joining a certain game, the chosen game contains already the maximum amount of players.
+Then the server sends an error message containing "game full".

 ### Game
 Concerning moves:
-a-z is for the y-axis.
+- [a-d] is for the y-axis.
-0-3 is for the x-axis.
+- [0-3] is for the x-axis.

 When a move is successful, the next message will be an "opponent moved" message or a "game over" message.

 When a move is denied, two messages will be send.
 First an error message will be send.
 Then another "make move" message is send.

+The game over message contains a winning move array to see where you or the opponent have placed the winning move.

 ### Timeout